 - Bake per instructions.

 Substitutions for this Healthy Banana Bread Muffin Recipe

-There are a bunch of different substitutions for this healthy banana bread recipe.
+There are a bunch of different substitutions for this healthy banana muffin recipe.
 Work with whatever you have in your pantry/fridge!

 Wheat Flour: You can replace whole wheat flour with white flour but your muffins might be a little more dense.
 I would not recommend almond flour, coconut flour, or oat flour.
 You can not substitute these flours 1:1 with whole wheat flour.